– 6 Things You Need to Know About Manufactured Home Skirting Products

 Moreover, if you’re a do-it-yourself (DIY) type, these mobile home skirting installation videos are handy.
 Also, your skirting on a weekend and, more importantly, keeping a bunch of money in your pocket!

 3) Concrete is the way to go

-Searching online for manufactured home skirting, and you’ll likely see a ton of retailers offering every material under the sun — from concrete, to vinyl, to stones that have been bonded together.
-If you want to get the most bang for your buck, you’ve got to opt with concrete skirting.
+Searching online for manufactured home skirting, and you’ll likely see a ton of retailers offering every material under the sun — from concrete to vinyl, to stones that have been bonded together.
+If you want to get the most bang for your buck, you’ve got to opt for concrete skirting.
 As you can probably imagine, it’s going to be a whole lot more durable than vinyl.
 It’s also capable of supporting a whole lot more weight than vinyl or aluminum can.

 Remember, you’re asking a lot of your skirting.
-You’re asking it to keep moisture and cold air from getting under your home, so that Mother Nature can’t cause any damage or send your utility bills through the roof.
+You’re asking it to keep moisture and cold air from getting under your home so that Mother Nature can’t cause any damage or send your utility bills through the roof.
 You’re also asking it to be strong enough to keep even the stealthiest of critters from getting past it and setting up their own home underneath your home!
 When you look at it that way, you can’t expect to have the best-performing skirting from anything BUT concrete!